mathesar-foundation/mathesar/README.md

 Windows users who want to run the Mathesar Docker development environment in WSL are advised to clone the repository in a Linux filesystem.
 When the project resides in a Windows filesystem, WSL does not work well with hot module replacement (HMR), which is required for frontend development.
 Please refer to our [Common Issues wiki page](https://wiki.mathesar.org/engineering/common-issues), and the [frontend development README file](https://github.com/centerofci/mathesar/blob/master/mathesar_ui/README.md#developing-in-windows) for more details.

 ### Configuration Options
-By default [Chardet](https://github.com/chardet/chardet) is used for parsing csv in order to maintain compatability with other libraries, but if you need faster detection or wider encoding support [Chartset-normalizer](https://github.com/Ousret/charset_normalizer) can be installed optionally.

 If you want to use Mathesar with a preexisting Postgres DB, modify the `DATABASES.mathesar_tables` entry of the `config/settings.py` file with appropriate connection details before installing the Mathesar types and functions by running `install.py` as described in the previous step.